rocket-pool/RPIPs/RPIPs/RPIP-42.md

 |-----------|----------------------|------------|------------|
 | MEV theft | theft size + 0.2 ETH | 2024-03-29 | 2024-03-29 |

+## Implementation thoughts
+- When showing legacy node status, there is not a trivial way to get the node index for a given address.
+That said, the other direction is trivial using `RocketNodeManager.getNodeAt`, so the work can get moved off-chain.
+Eg, one can iterate across all possible node indices and then pass in the node index that matches the node's address; the smart contract can confirm the match to demonstrate legacy node status.

 ## Rationale
 - Bond sizes were originally ideated per [prior work](../assets/rpip-42/bond_curves.md).
   - `base_bond_array` is chosen to "sufficiently" dissuade MEV theft as a strategy